R.E.M.: “Everybody Hurts is a mix of sincerity and silliness"

-Michael Stipe and Mike Mills have been telling Radio X that the classic 1992 song has become bigger than they ever thought it would.
+Michael Stipe and Mike Mills explain that the classic 1992 song became bigger than they ever thought it would.

 He explained: “It was such a sentimental song that we tried to do things that would either take it over the top or bring it back.